-- Building the so-called “Marker Index” (which instructs OLAP on which cube slices in a rule calculation can be skipped, thus speeding up Marker-Driven calculation) does not have to be done on OLAP startup, or rule creation/modification anymore.
-This greatly increases the performance of these actions.
+- Building the so-called “Marker Index” (which indicates which cube slices in a rule calculation can be skipped, thus speeding up Marker-Driven calculation) does not have to be done at Jedox In-Memory DB startup or rule creation/modification, which greatly increases the performance of these actions.

 - Since it can be done much faster, the Marker Index can be updated after every cell change.
-Previously, the Marker Index was only rebuilt after one million cell changes, which could result in slightly worse performance in some scenarios.
+In previous versions of Jedox, the Marker Index was only rebuilt after one million cell changes, which could result in slightly worse performance in some scenarios.

 - It eliminates the requirement to define Markers throughout a chain of rules.
 Instead, Markers can now be defined for individual rules, even if these in turn depend on other, non-marked rules.